WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## If I want to use Nectar, what suggestions would you have?

+Make sure you use "Any Availability Zone" if you are using Nectar as some of the University of Melbourne hosts are full.

 Make sure you enable 22 SSH access with 0.0.0.0/0 using CIRS.
 See [the Nectar SSH troubleshooting guide](https://support.ehelp.edu.au/support/solutions/articles/6000149723-troubleshooting-ssh-access-to-a-nectar-instance).

 It is recommended to use NeCTAR Ubuntu 22.04 LTS (Jammy) amd64 so that students can share documentation between projects and intakes.